 The best approach to ensuring you have enough food for 72-hours is to sit down and create an emergency menu based on your family’s preferences and map out the nutrition needs that the chosen foods provide.
 This will help you stay organized for the disaster and will also help you create a shopping list for bug out supplies.
 Your menu should be realistic in the sense that it will provide your body with the necessary energy needs.

 The Nutrition Breakdown

 In your bug out bag, make sure that the foods you store for this short-lived emergency will have the sustaining energy sources that will burn slowly.
 Finding foods that are high in complex carbs and dietary fiber are more efficient from a dietary standpoint and will keep you feeling “fuller” longer.

-- Nuts – This food source is one of the most nutrient dense foods and is also full of fiber to help you stay full longer.
-Due to the high protein count of these lightweight nutrition powerhouses, can be an efficient meat replacement.
+- Nuts – This food source is one of the most nutrient-dense foods and is also full of fiber to help you stay full longer.
+Due to the high protein count of these lightweight nutrition powerhouses, it can be an efficient meat replacement.
 Look for non-salted nut varieties to keep you hydrated longer.

 The Bug-Out Bag Menu

 Below is a list of suggested meals a person could carry in their bug out bag.
 This is not meant to be comprehensive but a guide to show what types of foods you should consider for your diet.
 These foods are lightweight, easy to prepare and will provide essential calories and energy.

 (calories: 400, fat:, 17.4 g, carbs: 49.4 g, protein: 5.6 g)